-Family lore told the tale of how William Stephen Stead's wife, Sarah, (no surname known) died in childbirth on her way from England to Australia, and how William then turned around and came back to England with 2 of his 4 children, leaving two behind in Australia.
+Family lore told the tale of how my great-great grandfather William Stephen Stead's wife, Sarah, (no surname known) died in childbirth on her way from England to Australia, and how William then turned around and came back to England with 2 of his 4 children, leaving two behind in Australia.
 The time period was given as around 1868.

 Over time the family in England lost touch with the family in Australia.
 Grandma always said that it was two little boys left behind, and that one died while the other lived, married and raised a family in Australia.